boto/boto3/docs/source/guide/retries.rst

 Checking retry attempts in your client logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you enable Boto 3’s logging, you can validate and check your client’s retry attempts in your client’s logs.
+If you enable Boto3’s logging, you can validate and check your client’s retry attempts in your client’s logs.
 Notice, however, that you need to enable ``DEBUG`` mode in your logger to see any retry attempts.
 The client log entries for retry attempts will appear differently, depending on which retry mode you’ve configured.

 **If legacy mode is enabled:**